solarsnake/coveralls-demo-ruby/README.md

 # More

+- [ ] Section: Set up PR Comments - PRs vs pushes, and how to read results.	- Update README to trigger build.
+- [ ] Section: Links to other, more complicated Travis CI scenarios (private repo, parallel builds, etc.)
-- Update README to trigger build.
+- [ ] Update README to trigger build.